 - Complete statement of the facts of the case; - Analysis of the specific conflict of interest provision of the HAP contract and justification as to why the provision should be waived; - Analysis of and statement of consistency with state and local laws.
 The local HUD office, the PHA, or both parties may conduct this analysis.
-Where appropriate, an opinion by the state's attorney general should be obtained; - Opinion by the local HUD office as to whether there would be an appearance of impropriety if the waiver were granted; - Statement regarding alternative existing housing available for lease under the HCV program or other assisted housing if the waiver is denied; - If the case involves a hardship for a particular family, statement of the circumstances and discussion of possible alternatives: - If the case involves a public official or member of the governing body, explanation of their duties under state or local law, including reference to any responsibilities involving the HCV program;
+Where appropriate, an opinion by the state's attorney general should be obtained; - Opinion by the local HUD office as to whether there would be an appearance of impropriety if the waiver were granted; - Statement regarding alternative existing housing available for lease under the HCV program or other assisted housing if the waiver is denied; - If the case involves a hardship for a particular family, statement of the circumstances and discussion of possible alternatives; - If the case involves a public official or member of the governing body, explanation of their duties under state or local law, including reference to any responsibilities involving the HCV program; - If the case involves employment of a family member by the PHA or assistance under the HCV program for an eligible PHA employee, explanation of the responsibilities and duties of the position, including any related to the HCV program; - Washington County Department of Housing Services Housing Choice Voucher Program Administrative Plan Page 266

-- If the case involves employment of a family member by the PHA or assistance under the HCV program for an eligible PHA employee, explanation of the responsibilities and duties of the position, including any related to the HCV program; - If the case involves an investment on the part of a member, officer, or employee of the PHA, description of the nature of the investment, including disclosure/divestiture plans.
+• If the case involves an investment on the part of a member, officer, or employee of the PHA, description of the nature of the investment, including disclosure/divestiture plans.